 - For women and men: Safeline is on 0808 800 5005.
 They also offer support via text message or online chat

 - For all genders: The Survivors’ Trust also have information about local centres that offer counselling and other support services, including advocacy.
 You can find your local centre here.

 - You may also wish to seek counselling or support from your university’s counselling or wellbeing service, or students’ union.

 Other helpful organisations:

-Whistleblowers UK have an advice line which is very good.
+Whistleblowers UK have an excellent advice line available via their website.